| |

 • Slice eggplants into uniform 1/4 inch thick slices for best results

-• You can use fresh tomatoes over canned for this recipe by cooking slicing them and cooking them down in the pan with the spices then blending them with an emulsion blender.
+• You can use fresh tomatoes over canned for this recipe by cooking slicing them, and cooking them down in the pan with the spices.
+For a sauce-like consistency, you can blend them with an emulsion blender.

 • Using a cast iron skillet for grilling the eggplant works well.
-If you do not have a cast iron skillet, you can also roast the eggplant slices on a baking sheet for 10 to 12 minutes.
-Be sure to brush the slices with olive oil before placing them in the oven.
+If you do not have a cast iron skillet, roast the eggplant slices on a baking sheet for 10 to 12 minutes.
+Brush both sides of the slices with a little oil before placing them in the oven.

 How To Select The Best Eggplant